floragunncom/search-guard-docs/_content/_docs_tls/tls_certificate_revocation.md

 order: 350
 layout: docs
 edition: community
-description: How to use certificate revocation lists to revoce TLS certificates used in your Elasticsearch cluster.
+description: How to use certificate revocation lists to revoce TLS certificates used in your OpenSearch/Elasticsearch cluster.
 resources:
   - troubleshooting-tls|Troubleshooting TLS problems (docs)
   - https://search-guard.com/elasticsearch-searchguard-tls-introduction/|An introduction to TLS (blog post)